Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

-where the $n$ characteristic roots $\lambda_j$ of $p_{n}$ are such that $\lambda_j(t,x,\xi)\in\R$ for all $1\leq j\leq n$, and
+where the $n$ characteristic roots $-\lambda_j$ of $p_{n}$ are such that $\lambda_j(t,x,\xi)\in\R$ for all $1\leq j\leq n$, and

-for some $c>0$ and for all $j\neq k$.
-Note that in the case of second order equations, the principal symbol becomes
+for some $c>0$ and for all $j\neq k$. \\ Note that in the case of second order equations, the principal symbol becomes (omitting the dependence on $(t,x)$ of the coefficients)

-and we can explicitly compute the roots $\lambda_j(t,x,\xi)$; the strict hyperbolicity condition can be expressed in this case explicitly on the coefficients as
+and we can explicitly compute the roots $-\lambda_j$; the strict hyperbolicity condition can be expressed in this case explicitly on the coefficients as

-since \eqref{eq:stricthyperbolicity2} is enough to ensure the roots to be real.
+since \eqref{eq:stricthyperbolicity2} is enough to ensure the roots to be real and distinct for $\xi\neq 0$.
+And if $P$ is given by \eqref{intro1i}, i.e. $a_{\alpha,1}(t,x)\equiv0$ for all $|\alpha|=1$, then condition \eqref{eq:stricthyperbolicity2} is exactly \eqref{intro2}.
 In the general case, one cannot compute $\lambda_j$ explicitly because of the lack of a general resolution formula for higher order polynomial equations.

-We want to construct a representation of the solution of \eqref{eq:equation1} by producing its fundamental solution.
-The construction here presented follows the procedure in \cite{AC,AC1,AC2} and \cite[Section 10.7]{kumano-go} and goes in three steps: first we reduce the higher-order hyperbolic equation to a first-order system, then we compute the fundamental solution to the resulting first-order system and finally, we obtain a representation formula for the fundamental solution to the higher-order equation.
+In this section we want to construct a representation of the solution of \eqref{eq:equation1} by producing its fundamental solution.
+The construction presented here follows the procedure in \cite{AC,AC1,AC2} and \cite[Section 10.7]{kumano-go} and goes in three steps: first we reduce the higher-order hyperbolic equation to a first-order system, then we compute the fundamental solution to the resulting first-order system and finally, we obtain a representation formula for the fundamental solution to the higher-order equation.

 {\it First step: Reduction to a first-order system.} Before starting with the construction, we need to point out that the factorization \eqref{stricthyphigh1} of the principal symbol of $P$ can be brought to the level of operators producing the following factorization for the principal part of the operator $P$: